 She was 17.
 I was 15.
 She was a bi-polar, manic-depressive hemophiliac.
 I was a skinny little nothing who never had a girlfriend before.
 So naturally I squeaked out a “yes” in reply.
 And thus began a seven-week journey into hell.

 We only saw each other in school during that first week, after which I arranged our first official date.
 A pizza date.
 The nearest place was a mile from her house, and since we were car-less teenagers we had to bike there.
 She couldn’t ask her parents for a ride because they both worked.
-And I couldn’t ask my parents because I was embarrassed by her.
-She had the sex appeal of a school bus fire.
-Not to mention she was batshit crazy… but up until that point I was still unaware of just how much.
+And I couldn’t ask my parents because I was embarrassed by the whole thing.
+Not to mention she was batshit… but up until that point I was still unaware of just how much.

 I quickly found out.